shreyascodes-tech/blog/posts/intro-to-js.md

 > of any other programming language.
 You don't have to be an expert but should
 > know basics like what a variable is or what an operator is for example

 ## What is JavaScript

-JavaScript is one of the most used programming language in the world, used by the biggest companies in the world liek Netflix, Google, Amazon, Facebook, Instagram, Twitter, PayPal and many more.
-If you see any website that has a basic interactivity then it most likely is built with JavaScript.
+JavaScript is one of the most used programming languages in the world, used by the biggest companies in the world like Netflix, Google, Amazon, Facebook, Instagram, Twitter, PayPal and many more.
+If you see any website that has a basic interactivity then it is most likely to be built with JavaScript.

 ## What can JavaScript be used for